-NeuBase is developing the next-generation of gene silencing therapies using its proprietary Peptide-nucleic acid AnTisense OLigonucleotide (PATrOL™) platform.
+NeuBase is accelerating the genetic revolution using its proprietary Peptide-nucleic acid AnTisense OLigo (PATrOL™) platform.

-Modular and highly specific, the PATrOL platform has the potential to significantly improve upon current gene silencing technologies by combining the specificity of antisense approaches with the intracellular penetration and broad organ distribution capabilities of small molecule therapeutics.
+Modular and highly specific, the PATrOL platform has the potential to significantly improve upon current gene modulation technologies by combining the specificity of nucleotide engagement with the intracellular penetration and broad organ distribution capabilities of small molecule therapeutics.

 Key features of our PATrOL-enabled therapies include: